-This menu is only available if the 4-20mA output is installed in the controller.
 This menu provides for scaling and calibrating the output.
 The 4-20mA menu screen appears as follows:

 4-20mA 9.20mA

 This indicates that the current output of the 4-20mA card is 9.20 mA.

 Set 4mA Pt This conductivity setting will correspond to a 4 mA output from the controller.
 Set 20mA Pt This conductivity setting will correspond to a 20mA output from the controller.
 Calibrate This will provide fixed 4mA and fixed 20mA outputs to allow you to calibrate connected equipment.